Canada Digital Nomad Visa Requirements 2025: Best Steps

 3 Canada Digital Nomad Visa Application Steps

-1. Visit Canada’s visitor portal to find out what kind of visa or travel authorization you need to visit Canada.
+1. Visit Canada’s visitor portal to determine the type of visa or travel authorization required to enter Canada.

 2. If you require an eTA, follow the steps on the eTA application page.
-If you need a TRV, follow the steps on the Visitor Visa application page.
+If you need a Temporary Resident Visa (TRV), follow the steps on the Visitor Visa application page.

-3. Check back regularly to track the processing of your visa.
+3. Check back regularly to track the progress of your visa application.

 Pros and Cons of Being a Digital Nomad in Canada